rosasam17/RT5000/README.md

 1.
    Functional: This robot must include real chicken, no substitutes.

-   Non-functional: The chicken will be cubed into half inch squares.
+   Non-functional: The chicken will be cubed into half inch squares and be dispersed immediately after soup boils.
    <br>

 2.